 If the webcam stopped working recently, you might be able to activate a Windows restore point to fix the problem.
-Click the link for instructions on how to activate a restore point on your computer.
+Click the link below for instructions on activating a restore point on your computer.

 If activating a restore point does not fix the problem, continue to the next section below.

 Your webcam might not work due to corrupt Windows system files, causing problems with Windows being able to recognize the webcam or allowing the webcam to work at all.
 Fixing corrupt system files requires the Windows Repair process to be executed.
 Click the link below for instructions on how to run the Windows Repair process.

 If the Windows Repair process does not fix the problems with the webcam, continue to the last section below.

-If none of the troubleshooting options above work to resolve the problems with your webcam, the webcam is defective and does not work anymore.
+If none of the troubleshooting options above work, the webcam is likely defective and doesn't work anymore.
 If the webcam is still under the manufacturer's warranty, contact the manufacturer's support or customer service team for help on getting the webcam fixed.

-If the webcam is no longer under warranty, it's best to replace it with a new one.
-It's not economical to try and have it fixed, as it likely would cost more to fix it then to buy a new one.
+If the webcam is no longer under warranty, replace it with a new one.
+It's not economical to get it fixed because it costs more to fix than to buy a new one.